Bassala Sambou

-Bassala Sambou (born 15 October 1997) is a German footballer who plays as a striker for Oldham Athletic on loan from Crewe Alexandra.
+Bassala Sambou (born 15 October 1997) is an English footballer who plays as a striker for Neftçi in Azerbaijan Premier League.

 Career

 Sambou was born in Hannover, to Senegalese parents but moved to London aged seven with his family.

 Coventry City

 Sambou played Sunday League football before joining Coventry City as a 15-year-old.
 He progressed through the youth team and was among six players to be signed for the club from the academy as part of an apprenticeship.

 Sambou made his professional debut as a substitute for Coventry City on 7 November 2015 in a 2–1 FA Cup first round loss to Northampton Town at the Ricoh Arena, coming on to replace Conor Thomas after 58 minutes.
 During his final season with Coventry, he scored 25 goals across the under-18s and under-21s teams.

 Everton

 On 3 June 2016 Sambou signed for side Everton on a three-year deal, being assigned to the under-23 team managed by David Unsworth.
 Sambou was previously offered a professional contract with Coventry City in February.